 Whether you have a gas burning or a wood-burning fireplace, nobody wants their baby or toddler crawling around inside the fireplace — ick.
 There are fewer things more fun to play with than soot.
 My kids have both gotten into the fireplace and they come out looking like Oliver Twist — or maybe Jack Sparrow.

-This particular fireplace door lock (~ $22 on Amazon) keeps kiddos out of the fireplace and prevents tiny fingers from getting pinched in fireplace doors.
+This particular fireplace door lock (~ $22) keeps kiddos out of the fireplace and prevents tiny fingers from getting pinched in fireplace doors.
 You mount it over the handles of your fireplace doors – which effectively locks them – using a Phillips Head Screwdriver.
 When you want to remove it (you know, to actually use your fireplace), you have to use the screwdriver again (so, in other words, there’s no quick and simple way to do it).
 This is actually one of the chief complaints about this product.

 Some reviewers say it didn’t fit, despite their fireplace doors being the correct dimensions for the product; others say the holes in the bars are not aligned properly, making it impossible to install; and quite a few say that, overall, it’s just cheaply made.
 For those of you who are handy (self not included), you may be able to make something like this yourself.